zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/intro/intro-rat-overview.md

 [](youtube:MZJQx6MuHA0)

 ## Workshop Description
-The Database Performance Management is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
+The Real Application Testing is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
 - This Workshop VM comes preinstalled with Enterprise Manager 13.5 Release Update 1 and Oracle Database targets - 18.3, 18.8 and 19.7
 - It's easy and quick to deploy with everything starting automatically in under 20 minutes